 So, your walls might be a cornflower or morning glory blur.
 Items of your décor, such as cushions or accent pieces, should be a similarly bright color, maybe iris purple.
 You could even add some green as the foliage for your bouquet.
 Any other paint color should be white or off-white.

-As you can see, blue really can work within a wide variety of color schemes to create any ambience you might want.
+As you can see, blue really can work within a wide variety of color schemes to create any ambiance you might want.
 Start with a blue paint you love and use the ideas above for inspiration.
 When you’re ready for the paint job, call the professionals at Fagan Painting LLC.